 [Section 10 inserted by No. 54 of 2000 s.
 8(2); amended by No. 13 of 2005 s.
 46(2).]

-Part II — Administration of the Commonwealth adjacent area
+Part II — Administration of the offshore area

+[Heading amended by No. 42 of 2010 s.
+69.]

+11. Terms used

-11. Term used in this Part
+In this Part —

-In this Part the Commonwealth adjacent area means the adjacent area in respect of Western Australia determined in accordance with section 5A of the Commonwealth Act.
+Commonwealth Act means —

+(a) the Offshore Petroleum and Greenhouse Gas Storage Act 2006 (Commonwealth); or

+(b) the Offshore Petroleum and Greenhouse Gas Storage (Registration Fees) Act 2006 (Commonwealth); or

+(c) the Offshore Petroleum and Greenhouse Gas Storage (Safety Levies) Act 2006 (Commonwealth); or

+(d) the Offshore Petroleum (Royalty) Act 2006 (Commonwealth);

+Designated Authority has the meaning given in the Offshore Petroleum and Greenhouse Gas Storage Act 2006 (Commonwealth) section 7.

-[Section 11 amended by No. 13 of 2005 s.
-35.]
+[Section 11 inserted by No. 42 of 2010 s.
+70.]

 12. Minister as member of Joint Authority

-(1) The Minister may exercise any power which the Commonwealth Act is expressed to authorise him to exercise as a member of the Joint Authority.
+(1) The Minister may exercise any power which a Commonwealth Act is expressed to authorise him to exercise as a member of the Joint Authority.

-(2) The Minister shall perform any function or duty which the Commonwealth Act is expressed to require him to perform as a member of the Joint Authority.
+(2) The Minister shall perform any function or duty which a Commonwealth Act is expressed to require him to perform as a member of the Joint Authority.

+[Section 12 amended by No. 42 of 2010 s.
+71.]

 13. Minister as Designated Authority

-The Minister is authorised to perform the functions and duties and exercise the powers which the Commonwealth Act is expressed to require or empower the Designated Authority in respect of the Commonwealth adjacent area to perform or exercise.
+The Minister is authorised to perform the functions and duties and exercise the powers which a Commonwealth Act is expressed to require or empower the Designated Authority in respect of the offshore area to perform or exercise.

+[Section 13 amended by No. 42 of 2010 s.
+72.]

 14. Delegations under Commonwealth Act

-Where, in the exercise of a power which the Commonwealth Act is expressed to confer upon the Designated Authority in respect of the Commonwealth adjacent area, the Minister delegates a power to a person who is a public service officer within the meaning of the Public Sector Management Act 1994 that person may exercise the power.
+Where, in the exercise of a power which a Commonwealth Act is expressed to confer upon the Designated Authority in respect of the offshore area, the Minister delegates a power to a person who is a public service officer within the meaning of the Public Sector Management Act 1994 that person may exercise the power.

 [Section 14 amended by No. 32 of 1994 s.
-19.]
+19; No. 42 of 2010 s.
+73.]

 15. Officers performing functions under Commonwealth Act

-An officer within the meaning in section 14 shall perform any function or duty which the Minister, as the Designated Authority in respect of the Commonwealth adjacent area, or as a member of the Joint Authority, requires him to perform in relation to the Commonwealth Act.
+An officer within the meaning in section 14 shall perform any function or duty which the Minister, as the Designated Authority in respect of the offshore area, or as a member of the Joint Authority, requires him to perform in relation to a Commonwealth Act.

+[Section 15 amended by No. 42 of 2010 s.
+74.]

 Part IIA — Application of laws

 [Heading inserted by No. 13 of 2005 s.
 36.]